• Cold Rolled Rebar 16mm System 1

 Deformed bar is widely used in buildings, bridges, roads and other engineering construction.
 Big to highways, railways, bridges, culverts, tunnels, public facilities such as flood control, dam, small to housing construction, beam, column, wall and the foundation of the plate, deformed bar is an integral structure material.
 With the development of world economy and the vigorous development of infrastructure construction, real estate, the demand for deformed bar will be larger and larger.

-Q:What is the process of anchoring steel rebars in concrete?
+Q:What is the role of steel rebars in preventing shrinkage cracks in concrete?

-Q:What is the process of pre-stressing steel rebars?
+Q:What is the effect of moisture on steel rebars?

-Q:Can steel rebars be used in bridge rehabilitation projects?
+Q:Can steel rebars be used in precast concrete walls?

 1. Manufacturer Overview